Ja'Marr Chase Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Recent Performances

-- Chase put together a 159-yard performance against the Packers last week on six catches (26.5 yards per catch) while being targeted 10 times and scoring one touchdown.
+- In last week's game against the Packers, Chase was targeted 10 times and racked up six catches for 159 yards (26.5 yards per catch) and scored one touchdown.

-- Chase has put up 301 yards over his last three outings (100.3 per game) with three touchdowns, reeling in 16 passes on 24 targets.
+- During his last three games, Chase's 24 targets have resulted in 16 receptions for 301 yards (100.3 ypg) and three touchdowns.

 Chase's Cincinnati Teammates